ArberSephirotheca/llvm-project/docs/CONTRIBUTING_CUDA_FRONTEND.md

 # Contributing to the SIMT-Step CUDA Frontend

-Welcome aboard!
-This guide is aimed at new contributors—especially students—who want to help build the CUDA importer for SIMT-Step.
-It pulls together the key context, tooling steps, and bite-sized tasks so you can be productive quickly.

----

 ## 1. Project Overview

 SIMT-Step provides an MLIR dialect (`simt_step`) that captures SIMT execution